Rules of Competition

 The one ball rule will not be in effect for the championship.
 All equipment used during the event must be USGA conforming.
 It is the player’s responsibility to determine conformity.
 Any player using non-conforming equipment will be subject to disqualification.
 Electronic Measuring Devices will be allowed during play, as long they measure distance only.

+All participants competing in a net division are required to maintain a USGA certified handicap that was established PRIOR to August 15th.
 The World Am handicap committee meets each day to aggressively monitor and review participants handicaps.
 For a complete overview of the World Amateur Golf Championship handicap process, we invite you to click here.

 Ties will only be broken for competitors tied for first place within the flight.
 If two or more players are tied for first place at the completion of all completed tournament rounds, all such players advance to the “Flight Winners Playoff Round” which will also act as an 18-hole playoff.
 The lowest 18-hole net score wins the playoff.
 If a tie still exists for first place, the back nine net scores from the playoff will be used and then the front nine net scores if necessary.
 If a tie still exists, the last completed tournament round will be used, and so on until the tie for first place is broken.
 If the “Flight Winners Playoff” round is cancelled or not completed, all players tied will be considered tied for first place for the tournament.